How to use household pesticides

 Pesticide application

-Using pesticides can impact your health and the environment.
+Using pesticides can impact your health, the health of those close to you, and the environment.
 Be careful and comply with the health protection safety measures on your products’ labelling.
 Pay particular attention to the symbols printed on the labels.
 If there are no symbols, it does not mean there is any danger of poisoning but simply that the risk is lower.

 Before mixing or applying a pesticide, ensure the following:

-• Carefully read the label and understand the information shown;
+• Carefully read the label and understand the instructions shown;

 • Dress appropriately and wear the right kind of protective equipment.
 If the product label does not refer to a specific type of protective equipment, wear a long sleeve sweatshirt, long pants and waterproof gloves and boots;